shimantodevjs/shimantodevjs/README.md

 #### 💬 Ask me about: Javascript and React
 #### 📚 Graduated from Lobachevsky University

 I am a Creative Person,with experience in building responsive and accessible web applications using HTML, CSS, and React js.
-My passion is creating beautiful and functional user interfaces that improve people's lives.
+My passion is creating beautiful and functional user interfaces that improve people's lives.I am a fast learner,as a web developer i believe i should be like water. as water shape into any thing you pour into, i should be ready to accept new technologies and adapt to it

 <!-- #### Skills